elementbound/pygrunt/proposed.md

 The separate UI would also mean that by default pygrunt will not prompt the user for options, it will use the defaults instead.

+## Extras and Utilities module ##

+Some nifty features that don't exactly fit anywhere else.

+Extras are **not used** internally by pygrunt, they are there for the users.
+Examples could include a class for running Cython or a Java compiler class.

+Utilities are common abstractions, useful, also used internally by pygrunt.